mheap/nexmo-developer/_use_cases/en/retrieve-conversation-details.md

 Make a note of the generated Application ID (`APP_ID`), you will need this when you generate a JWT.

-## Link a Nexmo Number to your Application
+## Link a Vonage Number to your Application

-Assuming you have already rented a Nexmo Number (`NEXMO_NUMBER`), you can link your Nexmo Number with your application in the Dashboard or via the command line:
+Assuming you have already rented a Vonage Number (`NEXMO_NUMBER`), you can link your Vonage Number with your application in the Dashboard or via the command line:

 ``` bash
 nexmo link:app NEXMO_NUMBER APP_ID